 Lincoln Cathedral has a comprehensive membership scheme that provides a range of exciting benefits to our members.
 Starting from £24 per year, becoming a member and targeting your membership donations towards the Library Fund is a popular way to show your support.

 Adopting a book or manuscript page is a fabulous way to support the Wren library and know that your donation is going towards the conservation of these magnificent treasures.

 Leaving a gift in your Will

-For many people, leaving a gift in their Will is the ideal way for them to show their support for causes that have meaning for them.
-By leaving a gift in your Will, you too could help future generations benefit from the amazing resource the library provides.
+For many people, leaving a gift in their Will is the ideal way for them to show their support for causes that have meaning for them after providing for family and friends.
+By leaving a gift in your Will to the Lincoln Cathedral Library Fund, you too could help future generations be inspired by Lincoln Cathedral.